 This short version only takes about half a day to reach the Inca City.
 The visit to Machu Picchu is the next day after spending the night in a hotel in Aguas Calientes.

-The Short Inca Trail has a capacity for 250 tourists per day.
+The 2 Day Inca Trail Tour has a capacity for 250 tourists per day.
 The bad news is that the website that shows availability is not open to the public.

-Tierras Vivas was created this travel blog for you, and where you can to check the 2 Day Inca Trail Availability.
+Tierras Vivas was created this travel blog for you, and where you can to check the 2 Day Inca Trail Permits 2021 and 2022.

-Below we show you the official 2 Day Inca Trail Availability Calendar 2019:
+Below we show you the official 2 Day Inca Trail Availability and BOOK ONLINE 2021:

 To see the 2 Day Inca Trail Availability follow these steps:

-Did you find a space for the Inca Trail 2 Days 2020 on the date you want?
+Did you find a space for the Inca Trail 2 Days available of the 2021 on the date you want?
 Now you just have to make the reservation by following these steps:

 Remember the only way to do the Inca Trail is to hire the services of any 2 Day Inca Trail Tour Operators authorized by the Ministry of Culture of Peru.